Mihai-P/yii2-core/README.md

 Auth Module
 ===========

-Auth Module is a flexible user registration, authentication & RBAC module for Yii2.
-It provides user authentication, registration and RBAC support to your Yii2 site.
+CMS Module is the start for a CMS built on Yii.It provides user authentication, registration and RBAC support to your Yii2 site.

 ## Installation